inFumumVerti/DHBWorld-Docu/README.md

 **Use Cases:**
 * *View routes to specific room:* User can view the route to a selected room
-* *View information of professors:* User can view information like e-mail-address or room for a selected professor
+* *View organizer:* User can view information about professors, rooms and courses like e-mail-address, phone number or room for a selected professor.

 #### 3.1.5 User interaction
 This feature will give all of the students a possibility to communicate anonymously with each other to optimize the dealing with problems like a broken coffee machine.